FAQ: missing, broken and just plain lame Chinese features in Windows 10

 and in Options, as mentioned above: the <Enter> key toggle, word (phrase) prediction toggle, and the ability to turn off the candidate list.

-Options and settings/control panels are a work in progress.
-The image at the top of this article shows the input method section of the classic Language control panel for the PRC and Singapore locales.
-In Windows 10, you won't find Options links there.
+Options and settings/control panels have been a work in progress.
+The image at the top of this page shows the input method section of the classic Language control panel for the PRC and Singapore locales.
+As of this writing you won't find Options links there, but...

 • In the initial 2015 release: Pinyin entry style (full/double Pinyin), hotkey switching, character sets (see below), personalization (dynamic candidate list ranking and self-learning, which requires you to loosen some privacy settings...see below), cloud input (which you may want to turn off, because it sends your input to Microsoft), and fuzzy Pinyin entry rules.